jnikula/hawkmoth/doc/syntax.rst

 Cross-Referencing C Constructs
 ------------------------------

-Use :any:`sphinx:c-domain` roles for cross-referencing as follows:
+Use :external+sphinx:ref:`c-domain` roles for cross-referencing as follows:

 - ``:c:data:`name``` for variables.